-2 Techniques for Generating Ideas
+2 Techniques for Generating Ideas How can ideas be generated?

 2 Techniques for Generating Ideas

 Brainstorming is not used for analysis or decision making, but to quickly generate a number of ideas.

 Rules

 - 1. No criticism.

 - 2. Freewheeling is encouraged.

 - 3. The session should move quickly.

 - 4. Leap-frogging is encouraged.